djohalloran/revertingtotype/content/post/antora-in-docker-on-digitalocean/index.md

 ---
-title: "Running Antora through Docker in a DigitalOcean Droplet"
+title: "Using the Antora Docker Container on a DigitalOcean Droplet"
-subtitle: Experiment in building an Antora documentation site using Docker
+subtitle: Experiment in building an Antora documentation site using Docker running on a virtual machine
 draft: false
-summary: Experiment in building an Antora documentation site using Docker
+summary: Experiment in building an Antora documentation site using Docker and Digital Ocean
 author: "Dermot"
 date: 2020-06-03T21:01:00+01:00
 tags: ["antora", "documentation", "DigitalOcean", "docker"]